What is Stockholm Syndrome?

 Stockholm Syndrome knows no bounds, it can be found in all kinds of interpersonal relationships in the context of social, cultural and other influences; For example, families, intimate relationships, friendships, marriage, parent-child, the workplace, social clubs, associations, schools, Churches, Cults etc. That means that the abuser can be anybody from: a father or mother, a brother or sister, a husband or wife, a son or daughter, boyfriend or girlfriend, a boss and employee, or indeed, any role in which the abuser is in a position of control or authority.
 This phenomenon is so wide-spread, that in fact, virtually anyone can become a victim of Stockholm Syndrome, it seems that all that is required is the four following conditions be present:-

 1. That there is a perceived threat to the captive’s existence, and they fervently believe that the captor will carry out that threat.

-2. That the captor experiences small kindnesses from their captor within a context of terror.
+2. That the captive experiences small kindnesses from their captor within a context of terror.

-3. That the captor is isolated from any other perspectives other than those of their captor.
+3. That the captive is isolated from any other perspectives other than those of their captor.

 4. That the captive perceives they have an inability to escape.

 It is vital to understand that the bonding behaviours detected in Stockholm Syndrome are notable examples of “emotional bonding and defending” (Stockholm Syndrome) are to be found in many instances that made news headlines over the decades.
 For example:-